elhammajd/Tumor_Survival_CV/README.md

 <details><summary>5.OS.py (30 min)</summary>

-- reading the outputs of by running Mean.sh and Main.sh;
+- reading the outputs from running Mean.sh and Main.sh;

 - computing Kaplan-Meier Curve for each dataset;